-Shadow work is a type of psychotherapy that focuses on the “shadow self,” which is the parts of the psyche that people often keep hidden, such as trauma and resentment.
+Shadow work is a type of psychotherapy that focuses on the parts of the psyche that people often keep hidden, such as trauma and resentment.
+Some people may refer to this as the “shadow self”.

 The psychoanalyst Carl Jung first developed the concept.
 Jung used the term “shadow self” to describe the things people repress or do not like to acknowledge.
 He theorized that it is a counterweight to the persona, which is the self that people present to others.